 My activities

 • Currently, I am an Assistant Professor at the University of Montpellier.
-I teach courses in ecology, paleoecology, and plant biology, and I mentor students in their research projects.
+I teach courses in ecology, paleoecology, and plant biology & phylogeny, and I mentor students in their research projects.

 • I am an Associate Editor for the journal Frontiers Ecology and Evolution.